How to use the lunar calculator

 - Position: J2000 equatorial RA/Dec, topocentric (alt/az/hour angle/refraction), ecliptic longitude

-- Sun and Time: solar position, JD UTC/TT scales, ΔT, local sidereal time, local events (moon and sun rise/transit/set)
+- Sun and Time: solar position, JD UTC/TT scales, ΔT, local sidereal time, local events (Moon and Sun rise/transit/set)

 - Orientation: colongitude, libration lat/lon, subsolar lat/lon, tracking rates